mali5820k/Cobralyth/compiler-src/EXTERNAL_LIBRARIES_LICENSES.md

 permissive licensing, and of not having licensing issues being an obstacle to adoption, that text has been removed.

+# LLVM Project libraries and tooling used by Clyth:
+# Includes LLVM IR generation libraries, LLVM support/core libraries, llvm-config, llc, lld, LLVM libc++ where applicable, and related LLVM project components bundled or linked by the Clyth compiler/toolchain.
+# Apache License 2.0 with LLVM Exceptions:
+# LLD linker tooling:
-# LLVM libraries and tooling for LLVM IR and LLVM-libc++ are under the LLVM Project which uses the Apache License 2.0 with LLVM Exceptions:
+# LLD is part of the LLVM Project and is covered under the same Apache License 2.0 with LLVM Exceptions section below.

 ==============================================================================
 The LLVM Project is under the Apache License v2.0 with LLVM Exceptions:
 ==============================================================================